 Carole Scott (Administrative Coordinator SLD Programmes) has been a member of the Locals Working Committee since the beginning of Locals, helping with planning, the strategic direction of locals, and offering administrative support.

 Locals relies on the generosity of academic staff to be able to offer our students extra academic support.
-We are always looking for more staff to help with different papers if you are interested contact the Locals Coordinator.
+We are always looking for more staff to help with different papers if you are interested contact the Deputy Head of the Locals Programme.

 Tony has supported locals from the start.
 He has helped out during orientation weeks in the past on BBQ duty, and was the MC at locals past Study Smart event.
 Tony also runs Q&A sessions for two Health Science First Year papers CELS191 and BIOC192.